Razorblade16/metaverse-id/readme.txt

 == ChangeLog ==

-To-do
+1.0
 --------------------
-* Give admin-level users ability to delete/update all IDs.
+* Gave admin-level users ability to delete/update all IDs.
-* Add generic hCard/hResume parser
+* Decided to remove the hCard/hResume parser from the to-do list since the chances of an MMO developer having the sense to use hcard/hResume in the web profiles for player characters is slim to none.
+* Refactored & cleaned up some code.

 0.15.1
 --------------------